 The next-gen platform for sports betting.
 The app is targeted at gamers who can socialize and chat there.
 The platform integrates with ESPN and Yahoo-like services and is built using Node.js and Firebase.

 - Gamified App for Business

 The future of web development lies in the further evolution of Web 3.0.
-Ultimately, Web3 spells improved security, transparency, faster transactions, decreased data storage costs, and a better user experience.
+Ultimately, Web3 development spells improved security, transparency, faster transactions, decreased data storage costs, and a better user experience.

-Since the new-gen web is still in its infancy, most companies lack internal expertise in internet 3.0 web technologies.
+Since the new-gen web is still in its infancy, most companies lack internal expertise in Internet 3.0 web technologies.
 Therefore it makes perfect sense to look for a reputable web development company proficient in website application development and building distributed apps.